Create food

 food.right(180)

-Step 4.
-Now letβs move (cut and paste) your food collision checking code within move goal loop.
-Make sure you indent your code now looks like:
+Now let’s move (copy and paste) your food collision checking code inside the food movement loop.
+Make sure you indent it so that your code looks like:

 #Move food around